 The UEMF's engineering and architecture pole include 3 engineering schools, a Grande Ecole of Architecture and an engineering faculty.

-The engineering schools (INSA EM, EIDIA, and EEMGC) prepare engineering students to practice their profession in a variety of engineering fields: Electrical, mechanical, energetic, civil, computer science, artificial intelligence, robotics, telecommunications, and many others.
+The engineering schools (EIDIA, and EEMGC) prepare engineering students to practice their profession in a variety of engineering fields: Electrical, mechanical, energetic, civil, computer science, artificial intelligence, robotics, telecommunications, and many others.

 Engineering education is provided by highly qualified professors and benefits from cutting-edge technological platforms (practical work, projects, research).

 The pole has a strong research dynamic, with several projects conducted in partnership with the industrial world and produces a large number of research papers in prestigious, ...

 UEMF gives particular importance to the teaching of the human and social sciences.
 In order to grasp the modern world, which is increasingly complex and in a state of perpetual globalisation and change, it is necessary to acquire a rational and critical mind and a capacity for multidimensional analysis that is nourished and forged in particular by philosophy and the human and social sciences.
 Land use planning and urban modernisation projects, the introduction of new technologies or changes in production processes and procedures very often include human and social dimensions, the consideration of which is a prerequisite for the success of the objectives pursued.
 The HSS pole comprises :